 - unfair work allocation

 - a lack of sponsorship opportunities

 Additionally, Black, Asian and minority ethnic solicitors are more likely to work in smaller firms or less well remunerated areas of law.

-Black, Asian and minority ethnic solicitors are poorly represented at larger firms, City firms and sectors like corporate that tend to be higher paid.
+Black, Asian and minority ethnic solicitors are underrepresented in larger firms, and sectors like corporate that tend to attract higher salaries.

 Introducing pay gap reporting in your practice

-When your organisation is exploring how to begin ethnicity pay reporting, here are some useful things to consider:
+When your organisation is exploring how to begin ethnicity pay reporting, there are some useful things to consider.

 Analyse your data